acusti/uikit/packages/appsync-fetch/README.md

 including AWS authorization headers, a Date header, and Content-Type.
 It will also set `method: 'POST'` (required for all GraphQL requests).

-In addition, the second argument (named `init` in the window.fetch docs) can take a `query: string` property and a `variables: object` property, which it will JSON.stringify into a valid GraphQL request body.
+In addition, the second argument can take a `query` property (string) and a `variables` property (object), which it will JSON.stringify into a valid GraphQL request body.
 You can also pass in `body` as a string directly, but if you pass in a `query`, the `body` will be overwritten (you will get a type error in typescript if you try to pass both).

 The function also takes an optional third argument where you can manually pass in AWS credentials if you don’t wish to rely on the built-in